moby/moby/docs/swarm/swarm-tutorial/scale-service.md

     You can see that swarm has created 4 new tasks to scale to a total of 5 running instances of Alpine Linux.
 The tasks are distributed between the three nodes of the swarm.
-Two are running on `manager1`.
+One is running on `manager1`.

 4. Run `docker ps` to see the containers running on the node where you're connected.
 The following example shows the tasks running on `manager1`: